tsl143/itsopensource/content/blog/clojure-introduction-features/index.md

 2. Multimethods: Clojure supports sophisticated runtime polymorphism through a multimethod system that supports dispatching on types, values, attributes and metadata of, and relationships between, one or more arguments.
 3. Protocols: These are a group of functions that have different implementations for different data types.

-***5. Concurrent Programming:*** Clojure greatly supports concurrency, which is the ability to deal with multiple tasks at once, such as leveraging the power of multicore CPUs.
+***5. Concurrent Programming:*** Concurrency is the ability to deal with multiple tasks at once, such as leveraging the power of multicore CPUs.
 Immutable data structures can easily be shared across multiple threads.
+Clojure widely supports concurrency.

 **What is Clojure useful for?**